 Peels are packed with beneficial nutrients.

 The amounts of nutrients they contain vary based on the type of fruit or vegetable.
-However, generally speaking, non-peeled produce contains higher amounts of vitamins, minerals and other beneficial plant compounds, compared to its peeled counterparts.
+However, generally speaking, unpeeled produce contains higher amounts of vitamins, minerals, and other beneficial plant compounds than peeled produce does.

 Therefore, eating your fruits and vegetables unpeeled can truly increase your nutrient intake.

-Summary Fruit and vegetable peels are rich in several nutrients, including fiber, vitamins, minerals and antioxidants.
+Fruit and vegetable peels are rich in several nutrients, including fiber, vitamins, minerals, and antioxidants.
 Consuming the peel with the pulp can boost your total intake of these nutrients.

-Fruit and vegetable peels can reduce hunger and help you feel fuller for longer.
+Fruit and vegetable peels can reduce hunger and help you feel fuller longer.

-Several studies show that fiber can help you feel fuller for longer.
-Fiber may do this by either physically stretching the stomach, slowing how quickly it empties or influencing the speed at which fullness hormones are released in your body (8, 9).
+Several studies show that fiber can help you feel fuller longer.
+Fiber may do this by physically stretching the stomach, by slowing how quickly it empties, or by influencing the speed at which fullness hormones are released in your body (

 Therefore, unpeeled fruits and vegetables may help you reduce your hunger and even lose weight.

-Summary Due to their high fiber content, fruit and vegetable peels may help reduce hunger and keep you fuller for longer.
+Due to their high fiber content, fruit and vegetable peels may help reduce hunger and keep you feeling fuller longer.

 Fruits and vegetables contain antioxidants, which are beneficial plant compounds that may reduce the risk of several diseases.

-Put simply, the main function of antioxidants is fighting unstable molecules known as free radicals.
-When free radical levels become too high, they can cause oxidative stress, which can ultimately harm cells and potentially increase the risk of disease.
+Put simply, the main function of antioxidants is to fight unstable molecules called free radicals.
+High levels of free radicals can cause oxidative stress, which can ultimately harm cells and potentially increase the risk of disease.

-Fruits and vegetables are naturally high in antioxidants, but according to research, they appear to be more concentrated in the outer layer (22).
+Fruits and vegetables are naturally high in antioxidants, but according to research, the antioxidants appear to be more concentrated in the outer layer (

 Therefore, if you want to maximize your intake of antioxidants from fruit and vegetables, you should eat them unpeeled.

-Summary Eating unpeeled fruits and vegetables may result in a higher intake of antioxidants.
-This may help fight free radical damage and ultimately reduce your risk of certain diseases.
+Eating unpeeled fruits and vegetables may result in a higher intake of antioxidants.
+This may help prevent free radical damage and ultimately reduce your risk of certain diseases.